seonokkim/mcp-server/README.md

 This repository contains an implementation of a Model Context Protocol (MCP) server.
 This project demonstrates how to build and run a functional MCP server that can integrate with LLM clients like Claude Desktop.

+## Key Features

+This MCP server provides a suite of tools focused on information retrieval and vector database management, primarily leveraging LangChain and ChromaDB:

+*   **Targeted Documentation Search**:
+    *   Quickly search the official documentation for popular AI/ML libraries:
+        *   Langchain
+        *   OpenAI
+        *   LlamaIndex
+    *   Retrieves relevant text snippets directly from the documentation sites.

+*   **ChromaDB Vector Database Integration**:
+    *   **Setup**: Create and initialize ChromaDB vector stores with your own text data and optional metadata.
+    *   **Persistence**: Option to persist databases to disk for later use or use in-memory stores.
+    *   **Querying**: Perform semantic searches on your ChromaDB instances to find relevant documents based on query similarity.
+    *   **Demonstration**: A built-in demo tool to showcase the setup and query capabilities with sample data.

+*   **Powered by LangChain**:
+    *   Utilizes LangChain for core functionalities like document handling, embedding management (using OpenAI Embeddings by default), and vector store interactions.

 ## System Requirements